 Abu Dhabi Holidays

-Spice defines Abu Dhabi holidays: Spicy temperatures, Middle Eastern food, haggling in the souks, and flavoured shisha smoke create a spicy, otherworldly stew of delights for the visitor.
+Spice defines Abu Dhabi holidays: Spicy temperatures, Middle Eastern food, haggling in the souks, hot temperatures near-year-round create a spicy, otherworldly stew of delights for the visitor.
 Miles of beaches, hot temperatures year-round and cloud-busting skyscrapers just begin the list of attractions in this high-profile United Arab Emirates destination.
-Traditional crafts, evolving exhibits, artificial islands and desert adventures preserve the magical quality of "1001 Arabian Nights" from Scheherazade's collection of Persian, Arabic, Indian and Mesopotamian tales of flying carpets, genies, souks and desert bandits.
+Traditional crafts, evolving exhibits, and desert adventures preserve the magical quality of "1001 Arabian Nights" from Scheherazade's collection of Persian, Arabic, Indian and Mesopotamian tales of flying carpets, genies, souks and desert bandits.
 The magic includes tales of extra-terrestrials because Abu Dhabi Western region provided the back-drop for "Star Wars – The Force Awakens” Episode VII of the science fiction series in the UAE.

-Visitors find luxury, Oman hospitality and fascinating history in this world-renowned travel destination.
-Oil wealth and government support of tourism ensure that the former lazy village has one-of-a-kind amenities, Abu Dhabi hotels for all tastes and budgets and Persian Gulf attractions that eclipse other beach vacations.
+Visitors find luxury, Arabian Hospitality and fascinating history in this world-renowned travel destination.
+Oil wealth and government support of tourism ensure that the former lazy village has one-of-a-kind amenities, Abu Dhabi hotels for all tastes and budgets and Arabian Gulf attractions that eclipse other beach vacations.
 Visitors can enjoy tranquil fishing villages, crumbling desert fortresses, dune adventures among Bedouin tribes and ancient historical, religious and cultural sites while staying at indulgent three- four- and five-star hotels and resorts.

 Best Time to Visit

 The United Arab Emirates enjoys a hot climate and little rain, so holidays work well no matter when you travel.
 The busy season is from November to April when temperatures are coolest, and these dates are perfect for outdoor adventures, beach activities and water-based sports.
 Temperatures vary from 15-degrees to 35-degrees Celsius.
-During the summer months, the heat can rise to 40-degrees or higher, but visitors can find bargains on hotels, enjoy indoor decadence at all-inclusive resorts or take cruises on one of the many luxury vessels in the Persian Gulf.
+During the summer months, the heat can rise to 40-degrees or higher, but visitors can find bargains on hotels, enjoy indoor decadence at all-inclusive resorts or take cruises on one of the many luxury vessels in the Arabian Gulf.
 The Islamic month of Ramadan varies each year, so check the dates before travelling because many restaurants close during the day when public drinking and eating are forbidden.

 Landmarks and Attractions